 In the tropics, winds tend to flow from cool SSTs to warm SSTs, where deep atmospheric convection can occur.
-Thus, surface wind convergence in the inter-tropical convergence zone (ITCZ) is associated with the thermal equator, north of the equator.
+Thus, surface wind convergence in the intertropical convergence zone (ITCZ) is associated with the thermal equator, north of the equator.
 The relationship between the SST gradient and winds accounts for an important coupling mechanism in the tropics.

+III.
 The Seasonal Cycle

-The North Pacific: A One-dimensional Ocean Response to Wind and Buoyancy Forcing
+A. The North Pacific: A one-dimensional ocean response to wind and buoyancy forcing

-0017 From 1949 through 1981, a ship (Ocean Station PAPA) was stationed in the North Pacific at $50^{\circ}N$ 145°W with the primary mission of taking routine ocean and atmosphere measurements.
-The seasonal climatology observed at this site (Figure 4) illustrates a classic near-one-dimensional ocean response to wind and buoyancy forcing.
+From 1949 through 1981, a ship ("Ocean Station PAPA") was stationed in the North Pacific at 50°N 145°W with the primary mission of taking routine ocean and atmosphere measurements.
+The seasonal climatology observed at this site (Figure 4) illustrates classic nearone-dimensional ocean response to wind and buoyancy forcing.
 A one-dimensional response implies that only the vertical structure of the ocean is changed by the forcing.

-0018 During springtime, layers of warmer and lighter water are formed in the upper surface in response to the increasing solar warming.
+During springtime, layers of warmer and lighter water are formed in the upper surface in response to the increasing solar warming.
 By summer, this heating has built a stable (buoyant), shallow seasonal pycnocline that traps the warm surface waters.
 In fall, storms are more frequent and net cooling sets in.
 By winter, the surface layer is mixed by wind stirring and convective overturning.
 The summer pycnocline is eroded and the mixed layer deepens to the top of the permanent pycnocline.